PrismaticPolygon/Distributed-Systems-Coursework/README.md

 As a result, changes between sessions are not saved, but this ensures replicas only modify their copy of the data, rather than the (centralised) original.
 * If a RM receives a query  or update and has out-dated information, it immediately requests the information from an RM with the correct information.
-In this way, the user **never** receives out-of-date information.
-Replicas are only up-dated when needed.
+In this way, the user **never** receives out-of-date information, the strictest possible consistency control.
+Updates are causally ordered.
 * By default, each FE sends requests to `2` separate RMs.
 This parameter is encoded as `FAULT_TOLERANCE` in `frontend.py`.
 The system is therefore tolerant of `1` failure.
 Replicas respond with arbitrary statuses (`ACTIVE`, `OVERLOADED`, `OFFLINE`), as per the specification, when queried.
 The system is structured in such a way that a replica actually being